 The Hoya PRO1 packs Digital Multi-Coated (DMC) technology which helps you avoid ghosting and flaring effects.
-It features Low Profile Frame (LPF) with an ultra-thin filter frame to counter the vignetting effect on wide-angle lenses.
+This polarizing lens filter features Low Profile Frame (LPF) with an ultra-thin filter frame to counter the vignetting effect on wide-angle lenses.

 The PRO1 has been specifically designed for digital cameras.
 It produces outstanding results with strong contrast while maintaining the overall color balance of the image.

 From its lightweight build to the striking images it produces, this PRO1 filter is definitely one of the best.
 A black matte almite frame reduces reflections and the black-rimmed glass minimizes the chance of light reflecting off the edge.
 A UV-protected case helps increase the life of the filter.

 Breakthrough Photography’s X4 CPL is a solidly built polarizing lens filter.
 SCHOTT Superwhite B270 optical glass has been used in the optical element and each side of the glass is then treated with eight layers of Breakthrough Photography’s own nanotec and MRC (multi-resistant coatings) optical coatings, which essentially makes it dirt- and moisture-repellent.